 The Clock Test is started the same way as a scale - by tapping its name in the test list.
 The test starts with a detailed set of instructions for the clinician.

 Drawing the clock face is accomplished using either a single finger or a stylus.
 Every stroke or mark is recorded.
 The test can be done in either portrait or landscape orientation.
 The orientation can be changed at any time and the drawing will remain intact.
 If Client Mode is not turned on it can be by double tapping with two fingers on the screen.

 A two finger upward swipe will bring up the scoring table, normally done when drawing is completed.
 The table includes a scoring level and error criteria, and examples of errors for each level.
 The score is recorded by tapping on the appropriate row, causing a checkmark to appear next to the chosen score.
-If Client Mode is turned on the table is covered by the security screen.
-When the password is entered or Touch ID or Face ID is used on suitably equipped devices the security screen slides away to reveal the table.
+If Client Mode is turned on the the scoring table is not available.

-The test result can be emailed or printed as a PDF by tapping on Export icon at the bottom left of the scoring table and selecting Email PDF or Print PDF.
+The test result can be emailed, sent via the Messages app, or printed as a PDF by tapping on Export icon at the bottom left of the scoring table and selecting the appropriate menu item.
 As for the scales, the subject is identified only by the alternate identifier to increase privacy.
 The test subject's name never appears in the document.

 The accent color of the app can be customized away from the default burgundy color.
 Tapping on Apply will change the accent color of the user interface to the color indicated.